Ensupang/Traffic-lights-management-system/a4/README.md

 sorting.
 Assuming that your executable is called ece650-a4, the following is a sample run of your
 program:

 $ ./ece650-a4

 V 5

 E {<0,4>,<4,1>,<0,3>,<3,4>,<3,2>,<1,3>}

 3 4

 The lines starting with V and E are the inputs to your program, and the last line is the output.
 Note that the minimum-sized vertex cover is not necessarily unique.
 You need to output just one of them.
-1Marking
-We will try different graph inputs and check what vertex cover you output.
-We will only test your program with syntactically and semantically correct inputs.
-• Marking script for compile/make etc. fails: automatic 0
-• Your program runs, awaits input and does not crash on input: + 20
-• Passes Test Case 1: + 25
-• Passes Test Case 2: + 25
-• Passes Test Case 3: + 25
-• Programming style: + 5

 CMake
-As discussed below under \Submission Instructions", you should use a CMakeLists.txt file to build your project.
-We will build your project using the following sequence: cd PROJECT && mkdir build && cd build && cmake ../ where PROJECT is the top level directory of your submission.
+As discussed below under "Submission Instructions", you should use a CMakeLists.txt file to build your project.
+We will build your project using the following sequence:

+cd PROJECT && mkdir build && cd build && cmake ../

+where PROJECT is the top level directory of your submission.
 If your code is not compiled from scratch (i.e., from the C++ sources), you get an automatic 0.
 Submission Instructions

 You should place all your files at the top of a GitHub repository.
 The repository should contain:
 • All your C++ source-code files.
 • A CMakeLists.txt, that builds your C++ executable ece650-a4.